muhammadsyed110/led_sensing/README.md

 ## 🛠️ Preprocessing and Model Training
 ## 📓 Jupyter Notebooks

-Check out the notebooks in the [jupyterNotebooks folder](./jupyterNotebooks/).
+Check out the notebooks in the folder [jupyterNotebooks](./jupyterNotebooks/).

 ### 🔄 Preprocessing
 - Convert the 25x25 matrix into an image.